zougui1/create-react-component/README.md

   "components": {
     "component": ["component", "container"],
     "style": "style",
-    "interface": "interface" // is used for tsx projects },
+    "interface": "interface"
+  },
+  "tests": {
+    "some": {
+      "folder": {
-  "tests": "test"
+        "test": "test"
       }
+    }
+  }
 ```
 will results by this
 ```
 src
   components
     MyComponent
-      index.js => component
+      index.js => component, contains the component and the container in the same file index.scss tests
-      index.scss
-  tests
+    some
+      folder
         MyComponent
           index.test.js => if tests are activated
 ```
 > note: "component", "container" and "style" are **required** in the structure, "test" is required if you use testing files and "interface" is required if your project is in tsx